 Task Assistance to NRAs pursuant to the adopted Network Codes and Guidelines Priority level 1-2: Critical - Important, depending on whether the deliverable is a Decision (critical) or Opinion or Recommendation (important) Legal basis The Network Codes and Guidelines provide specific roles for the Agency in the NRAs' decision-making processes established pursuant to these Network Codes and Guidelines.
 The roles include facilitating coordination between parties seeking agreement, providing opinions and recommendations on issues that need coordinated decisions and, in specific cases, issuing a decision when the parties seeking agreements were not able to find it.
 Overview (status) Once the Network Codes and Guidelines enter into force, the Agency is given a central role in facilitating the decision making process established within these Network Codes and Guidelines.
 Objectives Specific objective: an efficient decision-making process for the adoption of different terms and conditions or methodologies developed pursuant to Network Codes and Guidelines.

 Multi-annual objective: contribute to the completion and well functioning of the IEM.
 Outputs Decisions, opinions and recommendations related to the terms and conditions or methodologies established pursuant to Network Codes and Guidelines and, where necessary, recommendations for sharing good practices.
 Performance indicators and targets (deadlines) Timely delivery of decisions, opinions and recommendations.
-Resources 0.6 FTE Risks The Network Codes and Guidelines require a significant amount of coordinated decisions within the first few years after entry into force.
+Resources 0.3 FTE According to Article 24(2) of Regulation 2019/942, the Gas Working Group will be consulted on the draft opinions, recommendations and decisions requiring a favourable opinion of the Board of Regulators.
+Risks The Network Codes and Guidelines require a significant amount of coordinated decisions within the first few years after entry into force.
 In case of an excessive number of disputes among the parties seeking agreement, the Agency may, due resource limitations, not be able to deliver the opinions and recommendations in an efficient and timely manner.
 Risk if this activity is not performed: delays and reduced efficiency in the functioning of the IEM.

 Task Shortened ACER report on monitoring of Congestion at interconnection points Priority level 2: Important.
 The Report is a legal obligation.
 Legal basis Point 2.2.2.1.2 of Annex I to the Commission's Decision of 24 August 2012 (CMP Guidelines).
 Overview (status) The next Report on Congestion at interconnection points is to be prepared with a view to the recommendations formulated in the previous ones and subject to market needs.
 The Agency may need to seek the review of the Congestion Management Guidelines to reduce the reporting frequency requested by the current legislation.
 Objectives Specific objectives: CMP Scope list.
 Data consistency and quality, to be addressed with ENTSOG where relevant.
 Multi-annual objective: Contribute to the completion of the IEM and the monitoring of its functioning.
 Outputs Reports on Congestion at interconnection points.

-Performance indicators and The timely delivery of the report and the collection of data for the report. targets (deadlines) Target date: Q2 of each year Resources 0.9 FTE Risks Data requirements improve slowly and they do not meet the standards required for such a technical report.
+Performance indicators and targets (deadlines) The timely delivery of the report and the collection of data for the report.
+Target date: Q2 of each year Resources 0.8 FTE According to Article 30(4) of Regulation 2019/942, the Gas Working Group will be involved and provide its input.
+Risks Data requirements improve slowly and they do not meet the standards required for such a technical report.
 Deeper analysis of data may not be possible.
 Risk if this activity is not performed: reduced efficiency in the functioning of the IEM.
 More concerning for the SSE region, where the CMP GLs were implemented with a four- year delay.